jnylen/geo_postgis/README.md

 Postgrex extension for the PostGIS data types.
 Uses the [geo](https://github.com/bryanjos/geo) library

+**NOTE: We did a fork in order to use geometry instead of geo as we had several issues in a project regarding that library.**

 ## Installation

 The package can be installed by adding `:geo_postgis` to your list of